 Tres Leches Cake is the perfect sweet treat to make at home, as it requires simple ingredients and easy steps to complete.
 Chilling it in the refrigerator for six hours or overnight is crucial to achieving the right texture and consistency is the most important part.

 I was first introduced to this dessert at a Mexican restaurant and have liked it ever since.
 I knew I had to have it and figure out how to make it.
 Though it takes a few steps to complete, it always tastes better fresh.
 It is very similar to bread, that you do not have to make it at home all the time, but when you make it at home it tastes so much better.

 With Cinco de Mayo coming up this will be the perfect excuse and reason to make for the holiday.
 I really think that the difference between making a good and excellent cake is in using quality ingredients, topping it with a homemade whipped topping and fresh fruit of the side.

 Tres leches which directly translates into “three milks” is a traditional Mexican poke cake that is served with some berries on the side or on top.

 This cake is filled with three different kinds of milk and is condensed into one spongey and delicious slice.
 The three kinds of milk are evaporated milk, condensed milk, and whole milk.
 There is also cinnamon, nutmeg, eggs, salt, vanilla extract, and multiple different kinds of ingredients that go into making it.

 This means that you take a baked cake and poke several holes in it after baking.
 The holes are filled with liquid and filling such as different types of milk or cream.
 In this particular case, it is filled with a milk mixture.

-How do you make Classic Tres Leches Cake:
+How do you make Thes Leches cake from scratch?

 What kind of milk do you use to soak tres leches cake?